firefly-cpp/alpine-container-data-science/README.md

 ## Why Alpine Linux for data science?

+Some interesting facts:
-- tiny container image,
+- Small container image.
-- allow a lot of customizations,
+- Alpine Linux allows a lot of customization.
-- excellent package manager,
+- Excellent package manager.
-- a lot of data science tools already exist in the Alpine ecosystem and be easily installed using the "apk" command ( e.g., Python tools: NumPy, scipy, scikit-learn, seaborn, matplotlib, niapy, deap, pyswarms, jupyter, etc.) NOTE: if you are installing a Python package using "apk" that is not pure CLI (Command Line Interface), you should prepend "py3-" before the name of the package,
+- Many data science tools already exist in the Alpine ecosystem.
+They can be easily installed using the "apk" command ( e.g., Python tools: NumPy, scipy, scikit-learn, seaborn, matplotlib, niapy, deap, pyswarms, jupyter, etc.) NOTE: if you are installing a Python package using "apk" that is not pure CLI (Command Line Interface), you should prepend "py3-" before the name of the package.
-- excellent community.
+- Excellent community.

 ## Disclaimer